-To attach the brackets:
+Do the following to attach the brackets:

-- 1. The mounting brackets are attached to the speaker as shown in Figure 3 using the six supplied 1/4-20 by 5/8 inch screws. - Note the orientation of the curved slots on the L-shaped brackets; this orientation is important for the speaker to pivot downward. - 2.
-Tighten the 1/4-20 by 5/8 inch screws to approximately 80 in-lb. - 3.
+1. The mounting brackets are attached to the speaker as shown below using the six supplied 1/4-20 by 5/8-inch screws.

+Note the orientation of the curved slots on the L-shaped brackets; this orientation is important to allow the speaker to be pivoted downward.

+- 2. Tighten the 1/4-20 by 5/8-inch screws to approximately 80 in-lb. - 3.
 Attach the U-shaped wall bracket with four supplied sets of 3/8-16 by 1-inch bolts, flat washers, lock washers, and nuts.

-Figure 3 Bracket attached to speaker
+Figure 2 Bracket attached to speaker

-Figure 4 Width and height of bracket
+Figure 3 Width and height of bracket

-Figure 5 Depth and height with bracket
+Figure 4 Depth and height with bracket